Wassily Kandinsky Biography | Oil Painting Reproductions

-Music and the Birth of Abstract Art.
+Kandinsky, Music and the Birth of Abstract Art.

-In 1913, Kandinsky changed the title of his works from “improvisations” to “compositions”, this choice of terminology revealed his interest in contemporary musical composition and his attempt to bring those ideas into the visual form, but also, to mark the boundary between apparent “randomness” of his paintings and their actual meticulously studied quality based on a superior compositional structure.
+In 1913, Kandinsky changed the title of his works from “improvisations” to “compositions”, this choice of terminology revealed his interest in contemporary musical composition and his attempt to bring those ideas into the visual form, but also, to mark the boundary between plain “randomness” of his paintings and their actual studied quality based on a superior compositional structure.
 Kandinsky's relationship with Arnold Schonberg, one of the great composers of the twentieth century and a talented painter in his own right, was both profitable and mutually stimulating.
 In fact, music played a pivotal role in the birth of abstract painting, especially for Kandinsky.
 Music was seen as the model for any art seeking to focus on the raw materials, their properties, and possible combinations.
-The musician combines sounds just as the painter combines colors and forms.
+The musician combines sounds as the painter combines colors and forms.

 Kandinsky Form can Exist by Itself, Color can Not.

-During the most exciting and intense phase of Abstract Expressionism, after detaching himself from the dynamics of Der Blaue Reiter, Kandinsky's paintings were frequently accompanied by theoretical texts.
+During the most exciting and intense phase of Abstract Expressionism, after detaching himself from the dynamics of Der Blaue Reiter, Kandinsky's paintings were accompanied by theoretical texts.
 Excerpts from an article he wrote in 1912 on the Question of Form could be used to describe his paintings.
 Here, Kandinsky states that form can exist in and of itself, while color demands fixed limits.
-Each element, therefore, enhances and reinforces the value of the other.
+Each element, thus, enhances and reinforces the value of the other.

 The title of the painting Painting With Red Spot refers to a red spot, but this color is repeated throughout the canvas.
-He mainly focused on three primary colors, red, yellow, blue, as if to expose the chromatic foundation on which the entire universe of color and light is based.
+He focused on three primary colors, red, yellow, blue, as if to expose the chromatic foundation on which the entire universe of color and light is based.
 In the top section of the painting, to the right of the circular red patch, there is a double line.
 This visual sign was used by Kandinsky in other paintings from this period, it has become an abstract motif around which the artist arranges lavish and harmonious series of colors.

 In 1922, invited by his friend Klee, Kandinsky returned to Germany and taught at the Bauhaus.
 Here, along with Paul Klee, Jawlensky, and Feininger, he co-founded the Blue Four, until the Bauhaus was closed down by the Nazis in 1933.
 In 1926, his relationship with the Bauhaus came to an end, following a theoretical and philosophical treatise he wrote.
 The 1926 painting Several Circles, marked the peak of his Bauhaus years and of his geometric research.
 He left moved near Paris, he spent his final years in France, becoming a French citizen in 1939.

 Wassily Kandinsky was one of the most influential abstract art pioneers and is considered to be the founder of abstract art.
-His works continue to significantly impact art of the to this day, with his organization of space and sense of movement within the composition, therefore his inclusion as one of the world's artist.
+His works continue to impact art of the to this day, with his organization of space and sense of movement within the composition, thus his inclusion as one of the world's artist.